-The upper panel in/out and blade up/down operations can push refuse out of the hopper or break objects.
+The slide in/out and blade up/down operations can push refuse out of the hopper or break objects.
 Refuse broken by the blade can cause moderate or minor injury.
-Stay clear of the packer panel during upper panel in/out and blade up/down operations.
+Stay clear of the packer panel during slide in/out and blade up/down operations.

 - 3. The In-Cab Packer Switch should be ON. - 4.
-Make sure the tailgates are LOCKED. - 5.
-Sweep the refuse from the hopper and pack it into the body. - a.
-PULL the upper panel and blade levers at the same time and RELEASE the levers.
-The levers will self-center at the end of the commanded position by way of valve internal hydraulic pressure.
+Make sure the tailgate is LOCKED. - Sweep the refuse from the hopper and pack it into the body. - a.
+PULL the slide and blade levers at the same time and RELEASE the levers.
+The levers will selfcenter at the end of the commanded position by way of valve internal hydraulic pressure.
 See the figure below.